IIIF/api/source/auth/2.0/index.md

 | `unavailable`        | The request could not be fulfilled for reasons other than those listed above, such as scheduled maintenance. |
 {: .api-table}

 The `description` property is _OPTIONAL_ and may give additional human-readable information about the error.
+The value of the `description` property is a JSON-LD Language Map conforming to the section [Language of Property Values][prezi3-languages] in the Presentation API.

 When returning JSON directly, the service _MUST_ use the appropriate HTTP status code for the response to describe the error (for example 400, 401 or 503).
 The postMessage web page response _MUST_ use the 200 HTTP status code to ensure that the body is received by the client correctly.